 If you answer 'Yes' to all the above, you will be redirected to a screen where you can access the 'Disputes Submission Form' where you’ll be asked to upload:

 - Your member ID and contact info;

 - A copy of the invoice;

-- The load or invoice ID the complaint is about;
+- The load or invoice ID the dispute is about;

-- All proof of attempted with the other member;
+- All proof of attempts with the other member;

-Once you’ve submitted all this crucial information, click 'Leave Feedback' and return to the Feedback screen to complete the process by clicking on the 'Confirm Complaint' button.
+Once you’ve submitted all this crucial information, click 'Leave Feedback' and return to the Feedback screen to complete the process by clicking on the 'Confirm Dispute' button.